 Where to stay in Paris

 I’d highly recommend to stay somewhere between the Eiffel Tower, the Arc de Triomphe and Sacre Coeur.
 We stayed in a lesser known arrondissement and regretted it immediately.
-We had to walk a lot to get into the ‚inner city‘ and the prices were just as expensive.
+We had to walk a lot (a loooooot) to get into the ‚inner city‘ and the prices were just as expensive.

 Costs of my itinerary